ArtyomPanfutov/countdown-bot/README.md

 <br> Example:
 /check somecountdown

-## Already deployed bot available to use in Telegram:
+## Already deployed bot available to use in Telegram (might be unavailable some time):
 **@Wombats_countdow_bot**

 ## Docker image: